dapritchard/jiraworklog/README.md

 <!-- https://developer.atlassian.com/server/jira/platform/rest-apis/#authentication-and-authorization -->
 <!-- https://developer.atlassian.com/server/jira/platform/basic-authentication/ -->
-Jira supports two forms of authentication for it's API: basic authentication and OAuth.
+Jira supports two forms of authentication for its API: basic authentication and OAuth.
 Currently only basic authentication is supported by jiraworklog.

 Authentication to Jira via basic authentication requires the use of an API token.
 You can create a token if you do not have one by following the instructions found in the [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) page in the Atlassian Support website.